LSA Recovery Inc

 What is the purpose of crisis management

-The objectives of crisis management include minimizing damage, ensuring safety, maintaining business continuity, protecting organizational reputation, and facilitating effective communication with stakeholders.
+The objectives of crisis management include minimizing damage, ensuring safety, maintaining stability, protecting well-being, and providing clear communication with those involved.

 Primary Objectives of Crisis Management